cityjson/specs/docs/extensions.rst

 Extensions
 ==========

-The CityGML data model allows us to represent the most common city features, but sometimes practitioners may want to model extra features and/or add complex attributes to the data model.
+The CityGML data model allows us to represent the most common city features, but sometimes practitioners may want to model additional features and/or add certain attributes to the data model.
 For this, CityGML has the concept of `ADEs (Application Domain Extensions) <https://www.citygml.org/ade/>`_.
 An ADE is defined in an extra XSD (XML Schema Definition) file with its own namespace, and often inheritance is used to refine the classes of the CityGML data model, but entirely new classes can be defined too.
 The ADE allows us to document in a structured way, and also to validate, an instance CityGML document that would contain a both classes from the core model and from the ADEs.